Ever been frustrated that Why does my soundbar keep cutting out? You’re not alone, and the problem might be more common than you think.

 This problem can be solved in a few steps.
 This problem can be fixed using a 16-gauge wire or cable if the soundbar is not more than 60 feet from the source (e.g., a TV or a PlayStation).

 It is recommended that you use a 14-gauge if your soundbar is located more than 80 feet from the ground.
 All in all, ensure you know your distance accurately.
-A wrong distance can often indicate a weak signal and a soundbar cutting from time to time.
+A wrong distance can often indicate a weak signal and a sound cutting from time to time.

 Will a soundbar work without a subwoofer?

-Soundbars don’t require a subwoofer to sound great.
+Soundbars don’t require a subwoofer to add quality sound great.
 A soundbar can have multiple speakers, which can be great by themselves.
 However, a subwoofer will help produce lower frequencies than many soundbars.
 It is the best choice to connect a subwoofer to the soundbar.